Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

-The main difference between SpO2, SaO2, and PaO2 is in what each represents.
-SpO2 is the oxygen saturation level per the pulse oximeter reading.
-SaO2 is the oxygen saturation reading per a blood gas analysis.
-Lastly, PaO2 is the partial pressure of the oxygen flowing from the alveoli to the capillaries and the vessels.
-These are the key differences:
+The main difference between SpO2, SaO2, and PaO2 lies in what each represents.
+SpO2 is the oxygen saturation level measured by a pulse oximeter.
+SaO2 is the oxygen saturation level determined by a blood gas analysis.
+PaO2 is the partial pressure of oxygen flowing from the alveoli to the capillaries and the vessels.
+Here are the key differences:

 SpO2